TaileyEatherton/file_organizer/README.md

 #Make program an executable
 chmod +x file_organizer.py

-#Move the Script to a Directory in Your $PATH
+#Move the script to a directory in your $PATH
 sudo mv file_organizer.py /usr/local/bin/fileorganizer

 #Run program from anywhere